kdeldycke/awesome-engineering-team-management/readme.md

 ### Engineering Managers

 Managers came in all form and shape, and the title and daily activities varies a lot depending on companies.
-When developers directly reports to you, you find yourself at the first management level: you are a front-line engineering manager.
+When developers directly reports to you, you'll find yourself at the first management level: you are a front-line engineering manager.

 - [What are the signs that you have a great manager?](https://news.ycombinator.com/item?id=20230133) - “The irony is that you don't really notice a great manager.”